pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 The decision Google went with was option (iv), to build out an isolated layer of switches to peer with external routers, so as to limit the domain against which external-facing configurations needed to be applied and against which they would need to integrate their in-house routing protocols with external routing protocols.
 They allocated 10% of aggregate intra-cluster bandwidth for external connectivity using one to three aggregation blocks, which are identical to the aggregation blocks used for ToR connectivity, just with the ports reallocated for external connections.

 ### Facebook

+Where Google went with a chassis-style three-tiered Clos architecture, Facebook built their fabric network based on pods, and connecting the pods across the network.